Marcus Lee

-Marcus Lee (born September 14, 1994) is an American professional basketball player for Pallacanestro Reggiana of the Lega Basket Serie A. He played college basketball for the Kentucky Wildcats and University of California Golden Bears.
+Marcus Andrew Lee (born September 14, 1994) is an American professional basketball player for the Cairns Taipans of the National Basketball League (NBL).
+He played college basketball for the Kentucky Wildcats and University of California Golden Bears.

+Early life

+Lee was born in San Francisco, California, and raised in the Bay Area with three older brothers.

 High school career

 Lee attended Deer Valley High School in Antioch, California, where he was a starter on the varsity basketball team.
 As a junior, he averaged 13.9 points, 13.1 rebounds, 9.1 blocks, and 1.3 steals per game.
 During his senior year he averaged 17.7 points, 19.5 rebounds, and 6.7 blocks per game.

 He led Deer Valley to the 2013 CIF North Coast Sectionals to defeat De La Salle High School from Concord, California.

 Lee was a consensus top 20 player in the high school class of 2013 according to various recruiting services.
 He played in the 2013 McDonald's All American and Jordan Brand Classic games and was named 3rd team USA Today and first-team Parade All-American.